freelancingsols/SDMS/SDMSApps/SDMS.B2CWebApp/CONFIGURATION_FLOW.md

 Priority Order (Highest to Lowest):
 ┌─────────────────────────────────────────────────────────────┐
 │ 1. /assets/appsettings.json                                 │
-│    - Generated during build                                 │
+│    - Updated at build time from environment variables       │ │    - File exists in source, updated in place by CI/CD       │
-│    - Contains values from build-time environment variables  │
+│    - Contains values from process.env.SDMS_* (overrides)    │
 │                                                             │
-│ 2. /appsettings.json (root)                                 │
+│ 2.
+Hardcoded defaults (in loadAppSettingsBeforeBootstrap)   │
-│    - Fallback if assets/appsettings.json not found         │
+│    - Used if appsettings.json not found                     │
-│                                                             │
-│ 3.
-Hardcoded defaults (in AppSettings class)                │
-│    - Used if JSON files cannot be loaded                    │ │    - Same defaults as build-env.js                          │
+│    - Same defaults as src/assets/appsettings.json           │
 └─────────────────────────────────────────────────────────────┘
 ```